lgleon/MilestoneOne/README.md

 The official EMC website find information of an small group, EMC web is also not aesthetic to keep the interested of new collaborators.

-I didn't use any computer wireframes or mockups, I did use paper wireframes, I made a picture of them to include them here.
+I didn't use any computer wireframes or mockups, I did use paper wireframes, I took a picture to include them here (assets/images/MilestoneOne_wireframe.jpeg)

 #### Features
 ##### Existing Features
-Home page with few lines about the group with l¡nks to other pages Contact form is working but it is not fully functional because, there no real alert to anyone in the team when someone fill the form and there is no database to record it.
+The Contact form is working but it is not fully functional because, there is no real alert to anyone within the team when someone submits the form.

 ##### Features Left to Implement
-The contact will be fully functional and we will create a database to keep record of the possible collaborators.
-When we collaborate in more project we will include then in the work and project sections.
+The contact will be fully functional, and we will create a database to keep record of the possible collaborators.When we collaborate in more projects we will include them in the work and project sections.